Kishankumar2004th/delta-demo/README.md

 # delta-demo
-This  is my first demo class for Git and Github
+This  is my first demo class for Git and Github.